Summer of '69: Conception and themes

 When Adams appeared on The Early Show in 2008, he was asked about "Summer of '69" and its lyrical meaning.
-Adams said the song was not about the summer of 1969 but about having sex in the summertime; "69" being a reference to the sexual position 69.
-Vallance, however, has gone for the more conventional interpretation of the title being a reference to a year.
-He notes Jackson Browne's "Running on Empty", which contains references to 1965 and 1969, as his own influence, and recalls Adams citing the film Summer of '42 as his.
-However, Vallance stated on the Song Facts message board that "When we recorded the demo in my basement, towards the end of the song Bryan sang a little naughty bit: 'me and my baby in a ’69'.
+Adams said the song was not about the summer of 1969; rather, he stated that it was about having sex in the summertime, with "69" being a reference to the sexual position.
+Vallance, however, has said that the song's title makes reference to a year.
+He mentioned Jackson Browne's "Running on Empty", which contains references to 1965 and 1969, as having influenced his writing of the song, and recalls Adams citing the film Summer of '42 as having influenced his work.
+However, Vallance stated on the Song Facts message board that "When we recorded the demo in my basement, towards the end of the song Bryan sang a little naughty bit: 'me and my baby in a '69'.
 We had a laugh about it at the time, and Bryan decided to keep it when he did the final recording a month or two later."

-That song is 35 years old now so it's had that many years to incubate.
-A lot of songs, like that one, hit big in America but really not anywhere else.
-It didn't chart anywhere in Europe until at least 10 years after it was released. [...]
-I think songs can have a life of their own regardless of the promotion.

 Critical reception

-Cash Box said of the single that it "recalls the sound and arrangement of Springsteen with Adams’ own streamlined sheen."
+Cash Box said of the single that it "recalls the sound and arrangement of Springsteen with Adams' own streamlined sheen."